 Cooking this chicken parmesan dish involves both stovetop and oven cooking, so start by preheating the oven to 450 degrees F while you prepare the ingredients.
 You'll be pounding thin, breading and frying the chicken breasts, then finishing them in the oven along with fresh tomato sauce and delicious cheeses.
 To get ready, organize the ingredients and make sure you have cubed the Mozzarella and shredded the provolone.
-For shopping:

 Topping cheeses, herbs, and oil: